arvia-saelthorne/saelin-arvia-framework/Corporate/README.md

 9. Corporate Divergence Protocols
 9.1 Axiom Violation
 Immediate structural halt.
-No further processing allowed.

 9.2 Noise Intrusion
 Restart at Noise Filtering.
-All affected outputs invalidated.

 9.3 Trust Reduction
 Output invalidation and structural review.

 9.4 Boundary Violation
-Isolation of violating structure and mandatory correction.
+Isolation and correction.

 10. Corporate Publication Layer
 10.1 Publication Scope
-SAF‑Corporate2.0 may be published as the formal business‑domain interpretation of SAF‑Primal2.0.
+Corporate may be published as the business‑domain interpretation of Primal.
-It must contain no narrative, no examples, no case studies, and no domain‑specific scenarios.
+No narrative, no examples, no case studies, no domain‑specific scenarios.

 10.2 Traceability Requirement
-All Corporate publications must explicitly reference SAF‑Primal2.0 as the underlying architecture.
+All Corporate publications must reference SAF‑Primal2.0.
-Corporate may never be presented as a standalone system.

 10.3 Structural Integrity
 Published Corporate documents must comply with: